aubrielee/aubrielee.github.io/mastodon.md

 {: .noIndent }

-1. Create DigitalOcean account (here’s my [referral link](https://m.do.co/c/d0e6256f5707) if you care to use it)
+1. Create DigitalOcean account (here’s my [referral link](https://m.do.co/c/d0e6256f5707) if you care to use it).
 2. Begin a new Droplet.
 3. Choose a region and datacenter.
 4. Go to Marketplace, search for Mastodon, and choose it.